Zero Waste Approach

 Achieved

-Launched Devotion and K&Q Refillable perfumes on the market
+Launched Devotion, K&Q Refillable perfumes and other refillable beauty products on the market

 BY FY26